Display advertising is only as effective as the way you use it. Always ask yourself these five questions before launching any new display campaign.

 1. “What are my goals?”

 Every good ad campaign has specific goals behind it.
-This might seem obvious, but clearly identifying your goals up front will help you create your strategy, choose the right tactics, and accurately measure success.
+This might seem obvious, but clearly identifying your goals upfront will help you create your strategy, choose the right tactics, and accurately measure success.

-Most campaigns can be classified as either awareness or direct response.
+Most campaigns can be classified as some form of awareness or direct response.
 Awareness campaigns build equity within a brand, product, or service and coordinate with other marketing channels like paid search, social, and email.
 Direct response campaigns, on the other hand, are designed to promote a more precise call to action with some type of measurable conversion.
 Whatever your goals are, be sure to align your tactics and expectations with the right campaign type.